DenzelPenzel/go-practice/readme.md

 - GOMAXPROCS set to the number of cores of the current machine
 - 4 active operating system threads will be created on a 4 core machine

+### CPU caches

+Prefetcher attempts to predict what data is needed before instructions request the data so it’s already present in either the L1 or L2 cache.

+Program can read/write a byte of memory as the smallest unit of memory access.
+Caching systems granularity is 64 bytes.
+This 64 byte block of memory is called a cache line.

+Prefetcher works best when the instructions being executed create predictable access patterns to memory.
+One way to create a predictable access pattern to memory is to construct a contiguous block of memory and then iterate over that memory performing a linear traversal with a predictable stride.

+Array is data structure with predictable access patterns.
+However, the slice is the most important data structure in Go.
+Slices in Go use an array underneath.

+Prefetcher will pick up predictable data access pattern and begin to efficiently pull the data into the processor, thus reducing data access latency costs.

 ### Memory escape

 In Go, variables with a fully known life cycle are allocated on the stack for efficiency.